recursehex/Hybrid/docs/type_system/classes.md

 Door copy = (front) // invokes the copy constructor when available
 ```

+## Heap Allocation with `new` and `free`

+- `new ClassName(args)` allocates a heap instance, runs the class constructor, and returns a strong ARC-managed reference.
+The type can be inferred from the assignment target using `new(args)`.
+- `new StructName(args)` works the same way for structs when you want a heap-backed instance instead of stack storage.
+- Polymorphic construction is supported: `Shape s = new Rectangle(2, 4)` calls the `Rectangle` constructor while producing a base-typed reference with the correct vtable/descriptor metadata.
+- Manual release is optional. `free instance` schedules an explicit ARC release; destructors still run automatically when the last strong reference is lost.
+- `free` is rejected for stack values, smart pointers, and other non-ARC-managed types.

 ## Member Initialization Rules

-Hybrid now tracks whether a member has been initialized before allowing mutations.
+Hybrid tracks whether a member has been initialized before allowing mutations.

 | Scenario | Requirement | Diagnostic |
 | --- | --- | --- |